ericwq/aprilsh/README.md

 ![aprilsh.svg](img/aprilsh.svg)

-- The green part is provided by the system/terminal emulator. sunch as [alacritty](https://alacritty.org/) or [kitty](https://sw.kovidgoyal.net/kitty/).
+- The green part is provided by the system/terminal emulator.
+Such as [alacritty](https://alacritty.org/) or [kitty](https://sw.kovidgoyal.net/kitty/).
 - The cyan part is provided by `Aprilsh`.
+- The yellow part is our target terminal application.
+In this case, it's `neovim`.
 - The rest part is provided by the system.

 ## Reference